 - We only advertise products to children under age 13 if they meet certain nutritional requirements.

 This includes marketing on television programs when 30% of the audience is under the age of 13.
-Media covered under the policy include TV, radio, print, cinema, online (including company-owned websites and social media), DVD, direct marketing, product placement, interactive games, outdoor marketing, mobile, and short message service marketing.
-When marketing our products, we also adhere to all relevant laws and regulations within the countries in which we operate.
+Media covered under the policy includes TV, radio, print, cinema, online (including company-owned websites, third-party and social media), DVD/CD-ROM, direct marketing, product placement, interactive games, outdoor marketing, mobile and short message service marketing.

 This policy is consistent with the International Food and Beverage Alliance (IFBA) Global Responsible Marketing Policy, as updated in 2021.
-While PepsiCo relied on its internally developed Global Nutrition Criteria for Advertising to Children prior to 2021, we have now adopted the IFBA Common Nutrition Criteria when determining which products may be marketed to children ages 6-13.
-Additionally, consistent with the International Council of Beverages Associations (ICBA) Marketing to Children Guidelines, within our beverage portfolio we will continue to only market plain water, fruit or vegetable juice, and dairy-based beverages to children, so long as they are also compliant with the new IFBA criteria.
+While PepsiCo relied on its internally developed Global Nutrition Criteria for Advertising to Children prior to 2021, we have now adopted the IFBA Common Nutrition Criteria when determining which products may be marketed to children that are older than 6 years and younger than 13 years.
+Additionally, consistent with the International Council of Beverages Associations (ICBA) Marketing to Children Guidelines, within our beverage portfolio, we will continue to only market plain water, fruit or vegetable juice and dairy-based beverages to children, so long as they are also compliant with the new IFBA criteria.

 PepsiCo’s global policy is based on the principles of the IFBA Global Responsible Marketing Policy and the ICBA Marketing to Children Guidelines.
 These joint policies set a common standard for how the major global food and beverage manufacturers market their products to children around the world.
 In addition, we have signed on to industry-led voluntary pledge programs that engage industry within a given market, including those that operate at the national or regional level.